neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 two actions, namely ``authenticateAction()`` and ``logoutAction()``, an appropriate route is configured.
 If you call ``http://localhost/flow3/authenticate`` in your Browser, the default authentication mechanism will be triggered.
-This mechanism, implemented in a so called authentication provider, authenticates an user account by checking an username and password against accounts stored in the content repository. [#]_
+This mechanism, implemented in a so called authentication provider, authenticates a user account by checking a username and password against accounts stored in the content repository. [#]_

 The configuration for this default provider, which is shipped with FLOW3's default